mylo-james/Orchestra/docs/epic-5-ai-team-builder.md

 **Epic Goal:** Automatically compose optimal persona teams and generate resources for any project.

+## Implementation Status: 📋 **PLANNED**

+Epic 5 is in the early planning stage with story outlines defined.

 ## Stories

 - Story 5.1: Project analysis and AI team composition